SynthstromAudible/DelugeFirmware/docs/community_features.md

           reset itself to start from the beginning.
     - Ratcheting: There are two new parameters (unpatched, assignable to golden knobs), to control how notes are ratcheted.
 A ratchet is when a note repeats itself several time in the same time interval that the original note has to play.
+(Note: Ratchets currently available only for Synth clips, but expected to be extended to Midi clips and Kit rows in the future.)
         - `Ratchet Amount` (RATC): this will set the maximum number of ratchets that an arpeggiator step could have (each step will randomize the number of ratchet notes between 1 and max value).
            - From values 0 to 4, no ratchet notes